myrthereuver/ExpertInteractionsZeroShotSexism/README.md

 ## Folder PartI_Survey
 **Software:**

-(1) Qualtrics templates for the survey are stored in the folder "qualtrics".
-These contain both .qsf files (importable in Qualtrics) and PDF files showing the overall survey flow for reimplementation in other platforms.
+(1) Qualtrics templates for the survey AND interactive experiments are stored in the folder "qualtrics".
+This is provided both in .qsf file (importable in Qualtrics) and a PDF file showing the overall survey flow for reimplementation in other platforms.

 (2) Python notebook xxxx.ipynb used to analyze the data, using the following package versioning: